 Comprehensive study of the etiology, diagnosis, and treatment of the behavior disorders common to the child and adolescent.
-Prerequisite: PSY 382.
+Prerequisites: PSY 281, PSY 382.
+(Occasional offering)

 459 Independent Study (1-3)

 Opportunity for independent research on a topic of special interest to the student.
 Dean and Department Chair approval required.